Programme Briefings and Updates

 Dear Colleagues,

-We hope that this finds you well, and that you are looking forward to some down time with those important to you over the festive period.
+We hope that this finds you well, and that you manage some down time over the Easter holiday period.
+This is a short, end of 24/25, update from the Maternity and Neonatal Data Hub for Scotland.

 One recommendation of The Best Start – A Five Year Forward Plan for Maternity and Neonatal Care in Scotland was to establish a Maternity and Neonatal Data Hub.
 Best Start also recommended that “…national level maternity and neonatal dashboards should be developed to facilitate benchmarking and reduce variations in care.”

-Here’s a quick progress report on each of the Maternity and Neonatal Data Hub for Scotland’s five work streams over the last six months:
+Here’s a quick progress report on each of the Maternity and Neonatal Data Hub for Scotland’s five work streams:

-The hub is a collaboration involving five delivery partners (the Scottish Perinatal Network, Healthcare Improvement Scotland, Scottish Government, National Records of Scotland, and Public Health Scotland (PHS).
-We also maintain links to colleagues undertaking similar national work in England, Wales, and Northern Ireland (via twice-yearly meetings of a 4-nation maternal data group we established).
+The MatNeo Data Hub was established as a collaboration involving five delivery partners (the Scottish Perinatal Network, Healthcare Improvement Scotland, Scottish Government, National Records of Scotland, and Public Health Scotland (PHS).
+We continue to work closely with these partners and also maintain links to colleagues undertaking similar national work in England, Wales, and Northern Ireland (via twice-yearly meetings of a 4-nation maternal data group we established).

 With the assistance of the Scottish Perinatal Network we maintain a web presence that includes links to the resources that the hub has developed.